 ENFE 4002.
-MATERNAL AND CHILD NURSING II.
+PEDIATRIC NURSING.
 Six credit hours.
-Two hours of lecture and two six-hours laboratory per week.
+Two hours of lecture and two six-hours laboratories per week.
 Prerequisite: ENFE 4001.

-Theory and clinical experience in maternal and child care following a family-centered approach.
+Theory and clinical experiences in pediatric care considering the growth and development stages in a family centered approach and their environment.